opensearch-project/documentation-website/_search-plugins/ubi/sql-queries.md

 ubi-demo|33bd0ee2-60b7-4c25-b62c-1aa1580da73c|23f0149a-13ae-4977-8dc9-ef61c449c140|brand_filter|FILTER|19.54417|OBJECT-6c91da98-387b-45cb-8275-e90d1ea8bc54|supplier_name|2024-06-04 19:03:50.802

-## List user sessions for users who logged out without any queries
+## List user sessions for users who logged out without submitting any queries

 The following query searches for users who don't have an associated `query_id`.
 Note that this may happen if the client side does not pass the returned query to other events: